-Based on a farm near Ungarra, on South Australia’s Eyre Peninsula, Karen is a relentless supporter of the agriculture

-  industry at large.
-A farmer, a mother and the owner-operator of Broadacre Farm Safety, Karen was the recipient of the

-  2017 SafeWork SA Augusta Zadow Award and is passionate about helping farmers navigate the complex regulatory landscape

-  associated with farming.
-Karen enjoys challenging the stereotypes associated with being a ‘farmer’s wife’, supporting

-  other rural women and spending time at home on the farm with her children.
+Based on a farm near Ungarra on South Australia’s Eyre Peninsula, Karen is a relentless supporter of the agriculture industry at large.
+A farmer, a mother and the owner-operator of Broadacre Farm Safety, Karen was the recipient of the 2017 SafeWork SA Augusta Zadow Award and is passionate about helping farmers navigate the complex regulatory landscape associated with farming.
+Karen enjoys challenging the stereotypes associated with being a ‘farmer’s wife’, supporting other rural women and spending time at home on the farm with her children.

-  When asked what concerned Karen about the health and safety of those in rural industries, Karen recalled an incident

-  whereby a pump had caught fire in the rear of a work ute.
-In the absence of access to high pressure water, Karen

-  reinforced the benefit of pump-fed water when extinguishing a fire, as opposed to gravity-fed.
-Karen also highlighted

-  the need to enable conversations about safety without ‘preaching’; to suggest changes to the work in a gradual way, and

-  that when dealing with defiant family members, to take a subtle and informed approach to planting a seed for safety.
+When asked what concerned Karen about the health and safety of those in rural industries and communities, Karen recalled an incident whereby a pump had caught fire in the rear of a work ute.
+In the absence of access to high pressure water, Karen reinforced the benefit of pump-fed water when extinguishing a fire, as opposed to gravity-fed.
+Karen also highlighted the need to enable conversations about safety without ‘preaching’; to suggest changes to the work in a gradual way, and that when dealing with defiant family members, to take a subtle and informed approach to planting a seed for safety.

 How would you describe yourself in three words?

 What's one achievement you are most proud of?

 Personally – raising beautiful, caring children, and career wise – winning the SafeWork SA Augusta Zadow Award.

 Being home on the farm with the kids.

 What do you love the most about being a rural woman?

 I love challenging the stereotypes associated with what it means to be a ‘farmer’s wife’, and the various roles women play in agriculture.